 The course focuses on the study of applied science, biomedical equipment, and foundational principles for safe, evidence-based quality perioperative care.
 Focus areas will include decision-making and problem solving in perioperative preparation, management and evaluation of anesthesia delivery equipment, monitoring, basic airway management, pharmacological selection, patient risk stratification, and patient care transitions.
-Competence Statement: Knows and applies the science related to biomedical equipment, anesthesia delivery systems and foundational principles well enough to apply these principles to nurse anesthesia practice.Prerequisites: Prior to taking this course, you must have been admitted into the Minneapolis School of Anesthesia/Metropolitan State University DNP Nurse Anesthesia program.
+Competence Statement: Knows and applies the science related to biomedical equipment, anesthesia delivery systems and foundational principles well enough to apply these principles to nurse anesthesia practice.Prerequisites: Admission into the Nurse Anesthesia DNP program.

 2 Graduate credits